usamashfque/infosalons-angular-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+# Steps to run the project

+1. Clone the project using command `git clone https://github.com/usamashfque/infosalons-angular-web.git`

+2. [Optional] Change the `apiUrl` in `environments` folder if your `infosalons-web-api` localhost url different from `https://localhost:7239`

+3. Check if you have installed [angular cli](https://cli.angular.io/)

+4. Open the `infosalons-angular-web` folder in terminal/command prompt (VS Code or CMD)

+5. Run the command `npm install`

+6. If you face any issue due to node version, proceed according to your system.
+Try deleting `node_modules` folder and re-running `npm install`

+7. Then run `ng serve --open`

+8. Now application will start running in browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.